 Solid Foundation in Western Science

+At National University, eastern traditional medicine meets modern western science.
 Our oriental medicine students not only receive a thorough curriculum in their arts, but also learn fundamental biomedical science and modern medical diagnostics including coursework in radiology, pathology, physiology, microbiology and public health.
+Understanding both perspectives is fundamental to whole health healing and better patient-centered care.
+Students become more comprehensive diagnosticians, evaluating and recommending treatments based on each individual patient's history and symptoms.
 You will also be prepared for the business and practical realities of your professional career through our business program.

 Our large integrative care clinic and extensive herbal dispensary ensures outstanding clinical training.
-Other facilities, such as our gross anatomy laboratory allow you to learn western anatomy and eastern meridian theory through hands-on dissection of a human cadaver.
-You will also benefit from modern classrooms utilizing state-of-the-art technology such as SMART boards.
+The gross anatomy laboratory allows you to learn western anatomy and eastern meridian theory through hands-on dissection of a human cadaver.
+You will also have access to the Learning Resource Center, one of the region's largest health science libraries on campus and modern classrooms utilizing state-of-the-art technology such as interactive video, and SMART boards.

 The Master of Science in Oriental Medicine program of the National University of Health Sciences is accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), which is the recognized accrediting agency for the approval of programs preparing acupuncture and Oriental medicine practitioners.
 ACAOM is located at 8941 Aztec Drive, Eden Prairie, Minnesota 55347, 952-212-2434; fax 952-657-7068.
 This full accreditation assures that NUHS graduates are eligible to sit for the licensing examinations conducted by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).